sudarshansudarshan/aicamp/Oceanverse.md

    </details><br>

-131.Are you aware or orthogonal matrices?
-What properties to orthogonal matrices show?
+131.Are you aware of orthogonal matrices?
+What properties do orthogonal matrices show?
    <details closed>
    <summary>Sol.</summary>